 You can discuss homework assignments with me, your TA, or other students, but the final write-up should be from your own understanding.
-While assignments do not have to be type-written, please provide figures or R code, when applicable.
-To get full credit always show your work, not just the final answer.
+While assignments do not have to be type-written, to get full credit please always show your work, not just the final answer.